 But the light that comes from your electronic devices suppresses the production of melatonin, so you end up feeling energized when your head hits the pillow rather than sleepy.
 In fact, Harvard research suggests that exposure to blue light throughout the day can suppress melatonin production twice as much as exposure to other light colors, and can shift your body’s natural sleep-wake rhythm by as much as three hours.

-To increase your odds of sleeping better, experts recommend maximizing your exposure to daytime natural light and minimizing your exposure to nighttime blue light as much as possible.
+To increase your odds of sleeping better, experts recommend maximizing your exposure to daytime natural light and minimizing your exposure to nighttime short wavelength light (i.e., blue light, or full spectrum lights) as much as possible.
 You can start by lifting the shades or blinds in your bedroom as soon as you wake up, and by sitting near windows or spending time outdoors during the day.
 (Get your daily exercise outside, and it’s a pro-sleep double whammy.)
 If that’s not enough, try going sans sunglasses for even more sun exposure.

 As for avoiding stimulating blue light?
 Harvard sleep experts suggest powering down your electronic devices two to three hours before bed, which will give your body enough time to wind down before turning in for the night.
 If you can’t unplug for that long, try to at least go tech-free for the last hour of the evening.